 The pace and scope of change is unprecedented in City of Parramatta.
-In twenty years, an additional 215,000 people will live in our City, increasing the population from 251,000 residents in 2018 to 466,000 residents in 2036.
-By 2021, it is expected that the City's economic growth rate will nearly double from 2.4% to 4.6% per annum, and more than \$10 billion will be invested in constructing light rail, hospitals, schools, universities, a museum, a sports stadium, roads and new public spaces.
+In twenty years, an additional 253,000 people will live in our City, increasing the population from 235,000 residents in 2016 to 488,000 residents in 2041.
+Significant growth is expected in City of Parramatta over the next 20 years.
+More than \$10 billion will be invested in constructing light rail, hospitals, schools, universities, a museum, a sports stadium, roads and new public spaces.

-The intensity of investment in City of Parramatta will create many opportunities for a new and more diverse mix of high quality housing, jobs and infrastructure in a liveable, productive and HIGH sustainable City.
+The intensity of investment in City of Parramatta will create many opportunities for a new and more diverse mix of high quality housing, jobs and infrastructure in a liveable, productive and sustainable City.

-We want to capitalise on City of Parramatta's growth to ensure our CBD and neighbourhoods have the necessary community infrastructure to help people's standard of living maintain and improve, and their sense of belonging and community strengthen.
+We want to capitalise on City of Parramatta's growth to ensure our CBD and neighbourhoods have the necessary community infrastructure to help maintain and improve people's standard of living, and strengthen their sense of belonging and community.